 CFTH will send the final approved copy of the landlord payment agreement form to the household by e-mail.
-If an e-mail is not provided, the form will be mailed and documented in the client case notes.
+If an e-mail is not provided, the form will be mailed and documented in the client HMIS TERA/T-RAP Client Notes.